kgroveshok/z80-homebrew/WORD-LIST.md

 ### RND ( u1 u2 -- u ) Generate a random number no lower than u1 and no higher than u2 and push to stack | DONE

+### DIR ( u -- lab id ... c t ) Using bank number u push directory entries from persistent storage as w with count u  | DONE

 ### SEO ( u1 u2 -- ) Send byte u1 to Serial EEPROM device at address u2 | DONE

 ### SEI ( u2 -- u1 ) Get a byte from Serial EEPROM device at address u2 | DONE

+### FFREE ( -- n )  Gets number of free file blocks on current storage bank | DONE

+### SIZE ( u -- n )  Gets number of blocks used by file id u and push to stack | DONE

+### ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE

+### OPEN ( n -- n )  Sets file id to point to first data page for subsequent READs.
+Pushes the max number of blocks for this file | DONE

+### READ ( n -- n  )  Reads next page of file id and push to stack | DONE

+### EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE

 ### FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) | DONE